Existence of a Phase Transition in Harmonic Activation and Transport: Introduction

 \section{Introduction}

-Harmonic activation and transport (HAT) is a Markov chain which rearranges {\em configurations}, or finite subsets of $\Z^d$ with at least two elements.
-At each step, an element is removed from the set ({\em activation}) and an element of the boundary of the remaining set is added ({\em transport}).
+Harmonic activation and transport (HAT) is a Markov chain that rearranges finite subsets of $\Z^d$ with at least two elements.
+With each step, an element is removed from the set ({\em activation}) and an element is added to the boundary of what remains ({\em transport}).
 Activation occurs according to the harmonic measure of the set which, informally, is the hitting probability of random walk ``from infinity.''
-Transport occurs according to a certain hitting probability of random walk from the activated element.
+Transport occurs according to a certain hitting probability of simple random walk from the activated element.

-HAT is interesting in part because of its remarkable behavior, and in part because of its connections to Laplacian growth and programmable matter.
-Indeed, while HAT is not a growth model, it is related by harmonic measure to models of Laplacian growth, like diffusion-limited aggregation (DLA), which describe the evolution of a variety of physical interfaces \cite{MR3662912}.
-The value of this connection was demonstrated in \cite{calvert2021}, where HAT inspired an estimate of harmonic measure that provided---for the first time---rigorous evidence against a prediction about DLA from the physics literature.
-Second, by virtue of describing a random process that rearranges a finite subset of a graph, HAT resembles the amoebot model of programmable matter \cite{derakshandeh2014}.
-The amoebot model was recently used to design a robot swarm that self-organizes into an aggregate which exhibits collective transport of objects \cite{li2021}.
-This functionality arises from a phase transition in the long-term behavior of the amoebot dynamics \cite{cannon2016}, which suggests that a phase transition in HAT could lead to new functionality for programmable matter.
+HAT is interesting in part because of its remarkable behavior, and in part because of its connections to Laplacian growth, programmable matter, and studies of collective behavior.
+While HAT is not a growth model, it is related by harmonic measure to models of Laplacian growth, like diffusion-limited aggregation (DLA) \cite{witten1981}, which describe the evolution of a variety of physical interfaces \cite{MR3662912}.
+The value of this connection was demonstrated in \cite{calvert2021}, where HAT inspired a novel estimate of harmonic measure that generalizes a prediction about DLA from the physics literature \cite{lee1988}.
+By virtue of being a Markov chain that rearranges a finite subset of a graph, HAT is also related to models of programmable matter, like the amoebot model \cite{derakshandeh2014,cannon2016}.
+The amoebot model was used to design a self-organizing robot swarm that exhibits collective transport of objects \cite{li2021}.
+This functionality arises from a phase transition in the model's long-term behavior, which suggests that a phase transition in HAT could inspire new functionality for progammable matter.
+More broadly, models like HAT can be used to explore the possible behaviors of engineered and natural collectives \cite{calvert2023}.